Vatscode/TodoApp/README.md

 - Anyone can create a todo
 - Anyone can see their existing todos in the server
-- It uses Mondodb as a DB
+- It uses MongoDB as a DB